Published: November 02, 2005

 The National Do Not Call Registry allows you to block telemarketing calls.

-Tips and articles to help you recognize fraud, and an online form to file a complaint.
+The National Fraud Information Center has tips and articles to help you recognize fraud and an online form to file a complaint.

 The U.S. Administration on Aging funds this gateway site to resources on elder abuse, neglect and exploitation.

 You can file a complaint or provide tips on potential securities law violations using the SEC web site.
 Send complaints to the SEC, 450 Fifth Street, NW, Washington, DC 20549-0213.

 www.aoa.gov; 800-677-1116 (Elder Services Locator)

 The Administration on Aging is the federal agency that advocates for older persons.

 Links from Article